Your browser is not supported. Please update it.

 C1.
 RELIEF FROM AREA OF NEW PATIO

-The narrow strip of ground, between the clubhouse-side edge of the tarmac buggy path and the sleeper wall of the patio is GUR.
-This area has now been planted with shrubs and surrounded with pebbles.
+The narrow strip of ground, planted with shrubs and laid with pebbles, between the clubhouse-side edge of the tarmac buggy path and the sleeper wall of the patio is GUR.

 The sleeper wall, steps, patio paving area and any structure or furniture within the patio area are all Immovable Obstructions.

-The two areas described above are treated as a single abnormal course condition, when taking relief.
-This combination of GUR and Immovable Obstructions is also a No Play Zone.
+All of the elements described above are treated as a single abnormal course condition, which is also a No Play Zone.
 If a ball comes to rest within any of these elements, or if any such element interferes with the player’s stance or area of swing, then relief MUST be taken by the player.
 In either case, relief must be taken according to:

 Rule 16.1b, (Relief from Interference from Abnormal Course Condition),